 This website contains information collected from public and private resources.
 InfoTracer.com cannot confirm that information provided below is accurate or complete.
 Please use information provided by InfoTracer.com responsibly.

-Unsealed divorce filing records are filed with a public office, meaning that anyone can have access to them and the following information they contain: petitioner's name, respondent's name, date of filing, state of filing, filing number, divorce judgment, court records, and assets.
+Unsealed divorce filing records are filed with a public office, meaning that anyone can have access to them and the following information they cover: petitioner's name, respondent's name, date of filing, state of filing, filing number, divorce judgment, court records, and assets.
 However, data availability varies by state.

 In general, in a divorce case, all marital property is split evenly.
 Records of divorce property division encompass a wide range of asset types that were acquired during a marriage, such as retirement plans, savings, real estate, aircraft, boats, high-priced items (art, car collections), businesses, life insurance policies, copyrights, and investments.